nathanho27/Yelp-BI/README.md

 ## Next Steps

+- Build and finalize Power BI dashboards using KPI and ML outputs

 ---

-## Next Steps

-- Integrate Expected Rating results into Power BI dashboards
-- Explore KPIs in Power BI
-- Complete exploratory analysis for the Closure Risk Proxy Model
-- Construct and validate a closure risk proxy score using engagement, momentum, performance versus expectations, and competitive pressure signals
-- Incorporate closure risk scores and risk buckets into Power BI dashboards

----

-This project is designed to mirror how analytics and machine learning are applied in a real business intelligence environment, with an emphasis on clarity, reproducibility, and business relevance.
+This project is designed to mirror how analytics and machine learning are applied In a real business intelligence environment, with an emphasis on interpretability, reproducibility, and business relevance.